crazykyler005/CHIP-8-Emulator/README.md

 ## Planned Menubar features
 - Ability to switch between using different chip8 languages (chip8 original, chip8-48, super-chip8)
-- Ability to enable different opcode differences between versions
+- Ability to enable/disable opcode and opcode differences that are used between various versions
 - ~~Select and load a program/game from a file~~
 - ~~Pause option~~
 - ~~Reset option~~
-- Select a color scheme (default white and black)
+- ~~Select a color scheme (default white and black)~~
-- Save states
-- Load save states
+- Save/Load states
 - ~~Ability maginify the resolution by x amount of the native~~

 ## Requirements